 European LIFE funding and a Scottish Forestry funded programme significantly improved conditions for capercaillie from the late 1990s to 2006.
 It’s generally accepted that without this funding capercaillie may well have gone extinct in the UK.
 More recently the Cairngorms Capercaillie Framework was produced by a number of organisations in 2015.
 The Framework set out a series of recommendations to help secure the long-term future of capercaillie in the UK.
-The Cairngorms Capercaillie Project was developed in response, specifically to find ways to help address disturbance where research shows this reduces the amount of living space available for capercaillie.
-The Cairngorms Capercaillie Project marks the first time funding has been secured to try and address the issue of disturbance.
+The Cairngorms Capercaillie Project was developed in response, with a particular focus on the issue of human disturbance as research shows this reduces the amount of living space available for capercaillie.

 The village was chosen due to the local capercaillie population, the popularity of the village with visitors and the diversity of residents.

-The presence of capercaillie around Carrbridge has been public knowledge for many years.
-Protecting the birds from disturbance particularly during lek season remains a challenge as a minority of bird watchers continue to visit known lek sites around the village.
+The presence of capercaillie around Carrbridge has been public knowledge for many years and protecting the birds from disturbance particularly during lek season remains a challenge as a minority of bird watchers continue to visit known lek sites around the village.
 Capercaillie are a protected species making it illegal to intentionally or recklessly disturb the birds during lek season.
-The Carrbridge Capercaillie Community Ranger, Emma, is therefore maintaining a presence in the capercaillie sensitive woods around the village, advising the people she meets and reporting any illegal activity.
+The project's Community Ranger has therefore been maintaining a presence in capercaillie areas around the village during nesting and breeding season in order to advise people and report any illegal activity.

 Capercaillie are protected under UK and European law.
 This means its an offence to knowingly disturb capercaillie whilst they're;